acearun/managedsolutions/README.md

 # Managed Solutions

-This is my personal repo where put stuff I am working on, which may include samples, prototypes, etc.
+This is my personal repo where I put stuff I am working on, which may include samples, prototypes, etc.